-This course provides the student with tips and essential skills to take and pass the NASM-CPT (certified personal trainer) nationally accredited certification examination.
-This course provides the student with how to prepare for the exam and a comprehensive review of the requirements to demonstrate proficiency in the performance domains of basic and applied sciences; assessment; exercise technique and training instruction; program considerations in nutrition; client relations and behavioral coaching; and professional development, practice, and responsibility.
+Lecture Hours: 40 Lab Hours: 20 Contact Hours: 60 Prerequisites: NONE This course provides the student with tips and essential skills to take and pass the NASM-CPT (certified personal trainer) nationally accredited certification examination.
+This course provides the student with how to prepare for the exam and comprehensive review of the requirements to demonstrate proficiency in the performance domains of basic and applied sciences; assessment; exercise technique and training instruction; program design; considerations in nutrition; client relations and behavioral and professional coaching; development, practice, and responsibility.
 The certification test will be presented during the last class session, and students who successfully complete the training will receive the NASM-CPT designation.